synacktiv/bip/README.md

 This code is not complete and a lot of features are still missing.
-Development is prioritize on what people ask for and what the developers use, so do not hesitate to make PR and Issue (including feature request :).
+Development is prioritize on what people ask for and what the developers use, so do not hesitate to make PR, Feature Request and Issues (including for the documentation).

 The documentation is available in the RST format (and can be compile using sphinx) in the `doc/` directory.